Google Cloud Firestore vs Firebase Realtime Database

 Firebase Realtime Database Overview

-Firebase Realtime Database is a cloud-hosted NoSQL database that empowers developers to store and synchronize data across multiple clients in real time.
+Firebase Realtime Database is a cloud-hosted NoSQL database that empowers developers to store and synchronize data across multiple clients in real-time.
 Its unstructured nature, which is both its strength and challenge, uses JSON as its primary data format.
 As Firebase’s original cloud database offering, it offers impressively low latency, ensuring data is updated instantly across all connected clients.

-Firestore vs Firebase, Cloud Firestore, Architecture, Overview, Use Cases, Differences, Firebase, Database, Application, Mobile, Web, Desktop, Development, Optimization, Firebase Network,
+Firestore vs Firebase, Cloud Firestore, Architecture, Overview, Use Cases, Differences, Firebase, Database, Application, Mobile, Web, Desktop, Development, Optimization, Firebase Network, firebase cloud storage vs realtime database

 Key Features of Firebase Realtime Database